 Get creative with your bedding

 This is a pretty simple one but it can actually make a big difference.
 Inject some colour and a personal touch into your bedroom by brightening up the most important part, your bed.
-Check out this colourful geometric design that would definitely look great in your room!
+Check out this colourful tropical leaf design that would definitely look great in your room!

 Organise your desk with a personalised Chalkboard